The following sections are about the tab widgets as you find them in 3D Mode, although most are also available as cards in the List Mode.

 All items within a group can be rearranged by dragging and dropping with the mouse.
-For any changes in the list of sensors, excitation points and virtual points, DIRAC will update the associated FRF data, measurement matrix and other related components to reflect your changes.
-You are free to define a sensor sorting which is different than how the DAQ system will be configured.
+For any changes in the list of sensors, excitation points, and Virtual Points, DIRAC will update the associated FRF data, measurement matrix, and other related components to reflect your changes.
+You are free to define a sensor sorting that is different than how the DAQ system will be configured.
 Also, you can rearrange all items after your measurements: the relation to previously mapped sensors will remain intact.

 This widget shows detailed properties of a selected item.
-Although multiple selection is possible, the properties widget is mostly used to fine-tune individual sensors, impacts and virtual points.
-The properties pane is automatically opened whenever you request an edit item action in for instance the 3D viewer or item overview.
+Although multiple selections are possible, the properties widget is mainly used to fine-tune individual sensors, impacts, and Virtual Points.
+The properties pane is automatically opened whenever you request an edit item action in, for instance, the 3D viewer or item overview.

 Within the Measurement info tab, information about the project and measurement settings are defined.
 Since DIRAC version 2.1, this tab has been extended with fields that are often used in real engineering cases.
-The Project Title can use these fields to dynamically generate its content.
+The Project Title can use these fields to generate its content dynamically.
 Here’s how it works in practice.

-Let us take the example of an electric power steering system.
+Let us take the example of an Electric Power Steering (EPS) system.
 The component would be called an “EPS”, which is a short indicator.
-This can be filled in in the Component row in the first column.
+This can be filled in the Component row in the first column.
 The second column can be used for a longer descriptive name, which could be “Electric Power Steering”.

-The component is part of a certain platform, internally often referenced using a short designator.
-This short code goes into the first column of Platform; the market name can be put in the second.
-If a certain year or edition is meant, or perhaps a development stage, the Stage row can be used.
+The component is part of a specific platform, internally often referenced using a short designator.
+This shortcode goes into the first column of Platform; the market name can be put in the second.
+The Stage row can be used if a particular year or edition is meant, or perhaps a development stage.

-Crucial in component modelling is the so-called test assembly.
-Following the example of the EPS, relevant test assemblies could for instance be:
+Crucial in component modeling is the so-called test assembly.
+Following the example of the EPS, relevant test assemblies could, for instance, be:

 Here, we decided to define 3 test assemblies, which are combinations of the EPS component, the vehicle and/or a component test bench.
 For the vehicle, we further distinguish two variants, namely one with and one without cover plates.
 Following the procedure as before, we can now fill in the fields for the row Test Assembly and Variant.

 Finally, the measurement campaign itself can be described using the fields Test Series and Version.
-Here you can for instance indicate whenever it is a partial measurement, certain additional impacts after a first full run, etcetera.
+Here you can, for instance, indicate whenever it is a partial measurement, specific additional impacts after a first full run, etcetera.